Each time you walk into a new office, you will scan the environment, collect data, formulate impressions, and build a narrative.

 Organisational culture is another defence and coping mechanism that tries to reduce anxiety through shared knowledge and learnings, except it operates on a group rather than an individual level.

-Therefore, the strength of organisational culture is proportional to its ability to provide a coherent narrative of the events that happen in our environment.
+Therefore, the strength of organisational culture is proportional to its ability to provide a coherent narrative of the events in our environment.

 3.3.2 Provides a Group Identity